Welcome to Garden Spikes

 Timely Garden Tips

 Do a soil test of the pH before the ground freezes.
 If you need to lower the pH you will need to add some garden sulfur and to raise it you will need to add some lime.
-Fertilizer can also be added at this time.
-It will take some time for the amendments to work, so do it in the fall before the ground freezes.
+It will take some time for the amendments and fertilizer to work, so the best time to do it is in the fall before the ground freezes.

 Seeds of English daisies, forget-me-nots, coneflower, black-eyed Susan, foxglove and other annuals or perennials that naturally self-sow may still be seeded now.